bcdev/dashi/dashipy/README.md

 # dashi

-Dashi is a demo for server-configured panels using Plotly + Tornado.
+Dashi is a demo for server-configured panels using Vega + Tornado.

 ### Run server